Putting diversity and inclusion front and center

 Promoting and supporting diversity in the workplace is an initiative that the entire organization should be involved in.
 Although it is largely a C-Suite concern that their taskforce is as inclusive as possible, HR and internal comms teams will be the ones pioneering the change.
 This webinar is for these teams supporting the senior management, and effectively implementing a strategy that will create a real sea change in delivering diversity and inclusion within the business.

-What this webinar will cover:
+What this webinar covers:

 - Why is promoting diversity and inclusion an enterprise priority and what can a focused D&I strategy deliver for your business?